Looking for some fun date ideas in London? I’ve got you covered.

 Discover Columbia Road Flower Market

-For a relaxed weekend date, head to Columbia Road Flower Market and check out their gorgeous blooms.
+For a relaxed Sunday morning date, head to Columbia Road Flower Market and check out their gorgeous blooms.

-Enjoy a leisurely stroll and marvel at the rows of tulips and roses on offer…. and I’m sure your date would love it if you picked them up a bouquet.
+Enjoy a leisurely stroll and marvel at the rows of tulips and roses on offer….
+And we’re sure your date would love it if you picked them up a bouquet.

 This East London gem is one of the best places to go on a date – once you’ve finished at the market you can check out some of the cafes and bars nearby.